-If you're on the Medford campus, the MBTA’s Red Line will take you from Davis Square to Park Street, home of the Boston Common and the Massachusetts Statehouse.
-From here, you can walk almost anywhere in the city of Boston.
+Hop off the train at Boston Common, and you can walk almost anywhere in the city of Boston.
 A stroll down the block will lead you to the theater district, home to off-broadway productions, or to a vibrant Chinatown.
 If you head towards the harbor, you can visit the Boston Aquarium or explore the city’s seaport.
-Further north is (appropriately) the North End - Boston’s Little Italy where every doorway is an opportunity for an amazing meal and the best cannolis are filled with ricotta.
+Further north is, appropriately, the North End (Boston’s Little Italy), where every doorway is an opportunity for an amazing meal, and the best cannolis are filled with ricotta.
 And if you're on the Fenway campus - congratulations!
-You're already downtown and all of Boston in on your doorstep.
+You're already downtown, and all of Boston in on your doorstep.

 A quick transfer at the Park Street station will put you on the Green Line and on track to Boston’s Back Bay.
 Once a literal bay, it was filled in during the 19th century and is now Boston’s shopping hub, home to Newbury Street, the Prudential Center, and Copley Square.
 You can catch a Sox game at Fenway Park (or "pahk," depending on who you ask), attend the annual Tufts night at the Boston Pops Orchestra or cash in (so to speak) your free admission to the Museum of Fine Arts.

 Being so close to campus, many students take advantage of the city to pursue internship opportunities at companies, government offices, and non-profits in order complement their education at Tufts—and prepare for their future careers.
 Browse a list of all the internships students have done for the past two years in Boston (and beyond) through the Career Center here!